 - Hummus and veggie skewers, chicken breast, pears, whole grain O’s, happy (Cinderella sticker)

-- Honeydew melon, hard-cooked egg, cottage cheese, whole grain pretzels, note from Mommy
+- Honeydew melon, hard-cooked egg, cottage cheese, whole grain pretzels, a note from Mommy

 - Applesauce pouch, graham cracker, low-sodium ham, green beans, noodles